LIS

 Derived from Virginia Register Volume 25, Issue 21, eff.
 August 6, 2009.

 12VAC35-46-660.
-Maintenance of residents' records.
+Maintenance of resident records.

 B. Each record shall be kept up to date and in a uniform manner.

-3. Security measures to protect records from loss, unauthorized alteration, inadvertent or unauthorized access, and disclosure of information and during transportation of records between service sites;
+3. Security measures to protect records from loss, unauthorized alteration, inadvertent or unauthorized access, and disclosure of information during transportation of records between service sites;

 5. Disposition of records in the event the facility ceases to operate.